 Most are aware that Satan the Devil first appears as the serpent who beguiles Eve in Genesis (Gen 3:1=Rev 12:9; 20:2).
 You would think you could not get any earlier in history than that which means God must have made the Devil this way in the beginning.
 Yet there is a mention of an earlier time than that in the most ancient book of the Bible—the Book of Job.
 Long after Satan's role in the story ends in Job 2:7, we find an important nugget about the creation of the physical world:

 Job refers to the angels as the sons of God and morning stars.
-This tells us two things: God created the angels before the physical world and all these angels were in harmony and agreement with what God was doing then.
-God could not have created an evil Devil for this be accurate.
-Therefore, obviously at some point after that before the scene in Genesis 3, one of these joyful angels changed their mind.
-This change turned him into Satan or literally in Hebrew Ha-Satan, “the adversary” of God.
-He then lead a rebellion against God that one third of the rest of the previously joyful, obedient angels followed (Rev 12:3-4).
+This tells us two things: God created the angels before the physical world and all these angels were in harmony and agreement with God initially.
+God could not have created an evil Devil for this to be accurate.
+Therefore, obviously at some point after that before the scene in Genesis 3, one of these joyful angels changed their minds.
+This change turned him into Satan or literally in Hebrew Ha-Satan (השטן), “the adversary” of God.
+He then led a rebellion against God that one-third of the rest of the previously joyful, obedient angels followed (Rev 12:3-4).